wragge/closed-glams-covid19/index.md

 * 🛑 17 March 2020 – Closed from 18 March for at least 30 days.
 Open day on 21 March is cancelled.
 [More info...](http://www.australianarmytankmuseum.com.au/)

+### Australian Lesbian and Gay Archives

+* 🛑 20 March 2020 – Closed and unable to facilitate visits to the ALGA Reading Room over the coming month.
+[More info...](https://twitter.com/ALGArchives/status/1240940735282597888)

 ### Australian Sports Museum

 * 🛑 16 March – The museum, library, and MCG tours are closed until further notice.
 [More info...](https://www.australiansportsmuseum.org.au/)